esp-rs/book/src/writing-your-own-application/no-std-applications/interrupt.md

 # Detect a button press with interrupt
-[Interrupts] offer are a mechanism by which the processor handles asynchronous events and fatal errors.
+[Interrupts] offer a mechanism by which the processor handles asynchronous events and fatal errors.

-Lets add the [`critical-section`] crate [(see instructions on how to add a dependency)], and change `main.rs` to look like this:
+Let's add the [`critical-section`] crate [(see instructions on how to add a dependency)], and change `main.rs` to look like this:
 ```rust,ignore
 #![no_std]
 #![no_main]